- Protein, fiber, & healthy fat

-According to the American Heart Association, choosing healthier fats (monounsaturated and polyunsaturated fats) can help reduce the risk of heart disease and stroke.
+Choosing healthier fats (monounsaturated and polyunsaturated fats) can help reduce the risk of heart disease and stroke, according to the American Heart Association.
 Common healthy fat food sources include avocado, fatty fish, olive oil, nuts, and seeds.

 Eat healthy at home even if you hate to cook

 The following tips start with ideas for people who don’t mind easy meal prep with minimal to no-cooking suggestions and end with advice for those who have zero time or hate to cook.

 Start the day right with a healthy breakfast.
 Breakfast can help boost your energy levels and keep you focused.
 When you add breakfast to your morning routine, you’re less likely to grab sugar-laden convenience food at the gas station or in the office break room.